sumanghosh108/sumanghosh108/README.md

 # Hi there 👋, I'm Suman Ghosh

-I'm a passionate developer focused on building practical and impactful software solutions with a keen interest in Python, Artificial Intelligence, Data Science and Data Analyst.
+I'm a passionate data aspiring focused on building practical and impactful software solutions with a keen interest in Python, Artificial Intelligence, Data Science and Data Analyst.

 ---